apache/www-site/docs/README.md

 - [`pelican-gfm`][pelican-gfm] reads **.md**, **.markdown**, **.mkd**, and **.mdown** extensions. **.md** is preferred.
 - [`asfreader`][asfreader] reads **.ezmd** extensions.

 See [process][process] for the steps signaled.
-See [plugins][plugins] for the python code.
+See [plugins][plugins] for the Python code.

 ## Tree Structure

 Pages and static content are stored in the same tree.
-Generated content is output with the same relative path except with an html extension.
+Generated content is output with the same relative path, except with an html extension.
 These are the necessary settings.

 ```python